Autos

 accidents are due to the occupants being thrown from the vehicle.
 BECAUSE

-they were not wearing their seat belt. -Avoid distractions |
+they were not wearing their seat belt. -Avoid

-driving in wet weather.
-If your auto begins to hydroplane, it will speed up
+Never use your cruise control when driving in wet weather.
+If your auto begins to hydroplane, it will speed up and you will be further out of control. |

-Broken line, The solid line with no break, The large lines separated
+The Single Broken line, The solid line with no

-by a large gap or wide solid line(s). |
+break, The large lines separated by a large gap or wide solid line(s). |

-DRIVE IN THE RAIN WITH YOUR CRUISE CONTROL ON.
+ON.
 If the cruise control is on when your car begins to hydro-plane and your tires lose contact with the pavement, your car will accelerate to a higher rate of speed making you take off like an airplane |

-The sound of metal scraping is
+The sound of metal scraping is a

 brakes can become weak due